 - and don’t even get me started on USA “broad spectrum“

-I want NUMBERS not cat in a bag. :P
+I want NUMBERS not a cat in a bag. :P

 A few of UVA freaks gathered joined me in the Slovenian Facebook group Ljubim kozmetiko and we compiled a list of known UVA numbers from official sources only – contacting manufacturers, listed on the packaging …